Sato-Tate groups of abelian threefolds: The lower bound via explicit realizations

 \begin{example} The unique maximal group of type $\bA$ occurs as the Sato--Tate group of $\Jac(C_3)$ where $C_3$ is a hyperelliptic curve whose Jacobian has trivial geometric endomorphism ring, by a theorem of Zarhin \cite[Theorem~2.1]{Za00}. \end{example}

 \begin{example} The unique maximal group of type $\bB$ occurs as the Sato--Tate group of $\Jac(C_3)$ where $C_3$ is a hyperelliptic curve whose Jacobian has geometric endomorphism ring $\Z[i]$.
 To confirm this, we check\footnote{In a previous version of this paper this analysis followed \cite{Upt09}, but the description of the Galois image there is missing some scalars and so some arguments therein need to be reworked.
-We thank Pip Goodman for bringing this point to our attention.} that the mod-7 Galois representation has image equal to the overgroup $G$ of $\GU(3, \F_{7^2})$ generated by the centralizer of $\GU(3, \F_{7^2})$ in $\GSp(6, \F_7)$; this then implies that the 7-adic Galois representation has image containing $\Unitary(3, \Z_{7^2})$ (see \cite[Theorem~2.2.5]{Va04}, for example).
-We have $L_3(T) \equiv T^6 + 6T^4 + 4T^2 + 6 \pmod{7}$; a short \Magma{} computation shows that no maximal subgroup of $G$ contains elements with this characteristic polynomial.
+We thank Pip Goodman for bringing this point to our attention.} that the mod-7 Galois representation has image equal to the subgroup of $\GSp(6, \F_7)$ generated by $\GU(3, \F_{7^2})$ and its centralizer; this then implies that the 7-adic Galois representation has image containing $\Unitary(3, \Z_{7^2})$ (see \cite[Theorem~2.2.5]{Va04}, for example).
+For $p = 3$ we have $L_p(T) \equiv T^6 + 6T^4 + 4T^2 + 6 \pmod{7}$; a short \Magma{} computation shows that no maximal subgroup of $G$ contains elements with this characteristic polynomial.

 This group also occurs as the Sato--Tate group of the Jacobian of a Picard curve whose Jacobian has geometric endomorphism ring $\Z[\zeta_3]$.
 For example, we may take the curve $y^3 = x^4 + x +1$; since $\nfield[\spl(x^4+x+1)]{4.0.229.1}$ has Galois group $S_4$, we may apply \cite[Theorem~1.3]{Zar18} to compute the endomorphism ring.
 We will verify later that this curve also has large mod-2 Galois image (see Example~\ref{exa:type N 432 734}). \end{example}